ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

 ## Step 4.
 Start your Distributed Validator Node

 With the DKG ceremony over, the last phase before activation is to prepare your node for validating over the long term.
-This repo is configured to sync an execution layer client (`nethermind`) and a consensus layer client (`nimbus`).
+This repo is configured to sync an execution layer client (`geth`) and a consensus layer client (`lighthouse`).

 Before completing these instructions, you should assign a static local IP address to your device (extending the DHCP reservation indefinitely or removing the device from the DCHP pool entirely if you prefer), and port forward the TCP protocol on the public port `:3610` on your router to your device's local IP address on the same port.
 This step is different for every person's home internet, and can be complicated by the presence of dynamic public IP addresses.
 We are currently working on making this as easy as possible, but for the time being, a distributed validator cluster isn't going to work very resiliently if all charon nodes cannot talk directly to one another and instead need to have an intermediary node forwarding traffic to them.